-- Proximal tubal occlusion (PTO) when the tubes are blocked at a point where they closest to the uterus.
+- Proximal tubal occlusion (PTO) when the tubes are blocked at a point where they are closest to the uterus.

-The tubal x-ray test demonstrates that the fallopian tubes are closed off at their ends.
+With distal tubal occlusion, the tubal x-ray test demonstrates that the fallopian tubes are closed off at their ends.
 It is most frequently caused by pelvic inflammatory disease (PID).

 Surgery to reopen the tubes is not very effective because recurrent scarring and closure of the tube occurs quite frequently after surgery.
 Pregnancy rates after surgery, especially in severe cases, tend to be low with a significant risk of tubal pregnancy (ectopic pregnancy).
 IVF has, for the most part, replaced reconstructive tubal surgery for women with hydrosalpinx who want to conceive.
 It is necessary to remove the abnormal tubes prior to undergoing the IVF procedure, because inflammatory cells present in the tubal fluid can enter the uterine cavity and prevent implantation of the embryo.
 Removal of the tubes or salpingectomy is accomplished by a minimally invasive outpatient Laparoscopic surgery.

-Note the dark shadow within the uterus, representing a fibroid tumor.
 Fibroids within the uterine cavity often cause infertility or miscarriages, pelvic pain and abnormal bleeding.
 Laparoscopic or Hysteroscopic surgery is utilized to remove the fibroids (myomectomy).

 Uterine Scar Tissue

-Intrauterine adhesions (scar tissue) inside the uterus are seen as irregular dark shadows (white arrows) within the triangular shaped uterine cavity.
+Intrauterine adhesions (scar tissue) inside the uterus are seen as irregular dark shadows within the triangular shaped uterine cavity.
 This may result from a D&C, uterine surgery or from an infection.
 The scar tissue has poor blood supply and is hostile to implantation of the embryo.
 When the scar tissue is severe enough, it may cause complete cessation of menses, or amenorrhea (Asherman’s syndrome).

 Polyps can grow within the uterine cavity.
-They are seen as darker shadows (white arrows) within the uterine cavity.
+They are seen as darker shadows within the uterine cavity.
 Their cause is not known, but they seem to grow in the presence of high estrogen levels.
 They may cause irregular or excessive menstrual bleeding, miscarriages, and infertility.
 The polyps can be removed by a minor procedure called hysteroscopic polypectomy

 Uterine Septum (Septate Uterus)